Lord-of-Madness/cppexamples/Zapoctak/C++projekt/Project1/INSTALL.md

 2. update submodule godot-cpp (make sure the branch is 4.2)
 3. run scons in the folder containing SConstruct.py.
 Alternatively on Windows run build.bat

+Note: On Linux the METHODADD makro must be adjusted so that "&funcName" is "&godot::className::funcName" since gcc doesn't like pointers to methods.

 More detailed information can be found in the installation guide for godot-cpp: https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html just replace the example project (src folder) with the contents of the Project1 folder